 Mouthguards play several important roles for athletes, especially in aggressive contact sports.
-The most obvious benefit is protecting your teeth and preventing serious mouth injuries.
+The most obvious benefit is protecting your teeth and preventing mouth injuries.
 They can also reduce the risk of jaw injuries.
 If you’re interested to find out more information about your dentist, go to dentistsranked.com.
 In case of any mouth injuries, the dentist has described how to treat them in the www.alluredental.com/dental-implants/ blog that has been found beneficial for all.
 Those who lost some of their teeth due to injuries may visit a dental office like Gentry Dentistry to know their options in replacing their missing teeth.
 However, it may come as a surprise to learn that mouthguards can also reduce the risk of brain injuries for athletes, especially if they are wearing a custom-made mouthguard from a good doctor at the orthodontist services.
 Are you missing a single back chewing tooth?
 Then, this nesbit tooth here might be the best option for you.

 Many have speculated that mouthguards can prevent some sports-related concussions, by helping to absorb shock, stabilize the head and neck, and limit movement caused by a direct hit to the jaw.
 But, there has been little evidence until a recent study published in the May/June 2014 issue of General Dentistry, the peer reviewed clinical journal of the Academy of General Dentistry.